stevetoddy/API_Assignment/README.md

 ### Relationships

 - comments – Allowing attributes from the linked Comment Model to be used within User entities.
+This comments relationship has cascade delete linked to the User entity, so if a User entity is deleted, all the comments associated will also be deleted.

 ### Return Order of Attributes